-The operations of the Association depend on both the contribution of time by volunteers and donated materials from various sources.
+The operations of the Association depend on both the contribution of many hours of time by volunteers and donated materials from various sources.
 The fair value of donated materials and services cannot be reasonably determined and are therefore not reflected in these financial statements.